Rushil1234/dish-vz-agentic-bootcamp/Supervisor_Instructions_v2.md

 #### 1) Import the Supervisor Agent YAML
 This registers the **Supervisor Agent** and declares its collaborators (the four specialist agents).

+- Open the `supervisor_agent.yaml` and modify the collaborator agent names to the correct names of your agents.
 - Run: `orchestrate agents import -f wxo_assets/agents/supervisor_agent.yaml`
 - Verify: `orchestrate agents list` → you should see `supervisor_agent`